AudibleAppliances/AudibleAppliances/README.md

 I've taken an image of the raspberry pi, and uploaded it using Git Large File Storage ([installation instructions](https://github.com/git-lfs/git-lfs/wiki/Installation)).
 After installing, use `git lfs install --skip-smudge` to force it to avoid pulling large files unless explicitly asked to.
 To later download the large files, use `git lfs pull`.

+### Raspberry Pi Internet

+To connect the raspberry pi to a laptop, enable internet sharing over the ethernet link, and connect the laptop to a non-eduroam network.
+The pi should be able to connect through the laptop (reboot it if necessary).

+You can ssh onto the pi from the laptop you're providing internet from by connecting to the IP address of the ethernet interface on the laptop.

+### Testing with Maven
+Unit tests live in the test directory and must have a name with the following form `*Test.java`.
+Integration tests live in the it directory and must have the following form `*IT.java`.
+To run the unit tests run `mvn clean test`, to run both the unit tests and integration tests run `mvn clean verify`.

-### Raspberry Pi TTS Setup
+### TTS Setup

 The TTS component uses the [Festival Sound Synthesis System](http://www.cstr.ed.ac.uk/projects/festival/).
 The easiest way of setting it up is to run the script `ttssetup.sh`, or by running the following commands:

 ```bash
 sudo apt install festival